 How can Evans Moore, LLC help with my medical malpractice case?

 Evans Moore, LLC is a leader in personal injury cases in South Carolina, including medical malpractice cases.
 Attorneys James B. Moore, III and Scott C. Evans bring more than 20 years of combined experience to their practice.
 They have a deep understanding of the communities of South Carolina and how to provide the best representation in personal injury cases.
 The attorneys of Evans Moore, LLC have the credentials to prove it: both Attorneys Moore and Evans have been named ‘Rising Stars’ in South Carolina by Super Lawyers.
 Attorney Evans has brought down nearly $20 million in jury verdicts for his clients since 2010, including a $1.5 million medical malpractice suit.
+Our firm has recovered over $100 million in verdicts and settlements.

 With extensive experience and a track record of successful verdicts and settlements, the attorneys of Evans Moore, LLC can help you approach your case with confidence.
 We are a small and friendly firm, not looking to hit quotas or give only a passing glance to your case.
 Knowing your needs and understanding your case is the best way to obtain the compensation that you need to recover, and we will work with you side-by-side every step of the way.